 Legends and customs related to All Saints’ Day

-- In Protestant churches there is no Saints’ Day, but Protestant, Evangelical.
+- In Protestant churches have no Saints’ Day, but Protestant and Evangelical.
 And Reformed believers also go to cemeteries, bring flowers, light candles, and pray.

 - In time, the Orthodox Church took over this feast dedicated to the souls of the deceased.
 Which thus became ecumenical.
 The Enlightenment is one of the ancient cults of the dead.
-The Day of the Dead is also celebrated by Orthodox priests who.
+Orthodox priests also celebrate the Day of the Dead.
 At the request of the families, come to the cemetery to celebrate services of remembrance for the souls of the dead.

 - A few days before, Christians go to the cemetery and clean the graves.
-And on 1 November they bring flowers to the cemetery, especially chrysanthemums, flowers typical of autumn and this holiday.
+And on 1 November, they bring flowers to the cemetery, especially chrysanthemums, typical of autumn and this holiday.
 The graves are decorated with flowers and wreaths.
 Candles are lit for the souls of the deceased.